emilyrmiles/emilyrmiles/README.md

-- 👋 Hi, I’m @emilyrmiles, a junior at UC Berkeley!
+- 👋 Hi, I’m @emilyrmiles, a senior at UC Berkeley!
-- 🌱 I’m currently learning principles and techniques of data science in data 100!
+- 🌱 I’m currently learning Data, Inference, and Decisions, which builds upon foundational data science techniques
-- 💞️ I’m looking for a 2021 summer internship in software or data science
+- 💞️ I’m looking for a 202 new grad job in software or data science
-- 📫 How to reach me: via email at emilymiles16@gmail.com
+- 📫 How to reach me: via email at emily.r.miles@berkeley.edu

 <!---
 emilyrmiles/emilyrmiles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.